Treaty of Fontainebleau (1762): Announcement of the treaty's terms in 1764

 The colonists in western Louisiana did not accept the transition and expelled the first Spanish governor, Antonio de Ulloa, in the Louisiana Rebellion of 1768.
 Alejandro O'Reilly, an Irish émigré, suppressed the rebellion.
 O'Reilly made good Spain's title by occupancy by taking formal possession in 1769 and raising the Spanish flag.

+Consolidation of Spanish rule in North America

 The acquisition of Louisiana consolidated the Spanish Empire in North America.
 When Great Britain returned Florida to Spain in 1783, after the American Revolutionary War, Spanish territory completely encircled the Gulf of Mexico and stretched from Florida west to the Pacific Ocean, and north to Canada west of the Mississippi River.